Fotocredit: Soheil Honarmand

 The tour is free for everyone and is accessible to as many people as possible.
 At the same time, we are dependent on donations and support — we want to make the tour better known and, in a second step, expand it to include additional topics and stations.

 The project is designed, organized and carried out by the non-profit association turn the corner. turn the corner is committed to a society in which we together and consciously shape how we want to live and work independently.
 A society in which people can be different without coercion.
-Learn more about turn the corner.
+Mehr über turn the corner erfahren.